Who Needs Hardware When You Have An Arduino Simulator

-I'm Louis D'Hont, I am 18 years old and I live in Belgium.
-I am a programmer, an electronics hobbyist and I'm a senior.
-In the past few years, I have worked on projects like a function generator, self-driving robot, Arduino simulators,…
+I'm Louis D'Hont, I am 20 years old and I live in Belgium.
+I am a programmer, an electronics hobbyist and junior developer.
+In the past few years, I have worked on projects like a function generator, self-driving robot, Arduino simulator software,…

 Making it possible for others to do their work in a better way through my programs gives a great feeling, that is why I want to keep going in the direction of programming (IT sector).

 Around 6 years ago, we had the idea of building a clean and easy-to-use program in Java called the Arduino IO Simulator.
 In the beginning, we didn't know anything about Java.
 When I created the basics of the communication between Java and Arduino, we worked really hard to create a decent simulator.